-Looking for somewhere to go as a solo female traveler?
-Stockholm is the ideal place for solo female travelers.
-It is safe, progressive, beautiful, walkable, and diverse.
-Every time I walked into a restaurant, café, or shop, I was greeted with a friendly “hey hey” and immediately felt at home.
-If I had to describe Stockholm in one word, I would say “quaint.”
+Stockholm is the ideal place for solo female travelers because it’s safe, progressive, beautiful, walkable, and diverse.
+Every time I stepped into a restaurant, café, or shop, I was greeted with a friendly “hey hey” and immediately felt at home.

 Airports in Stockholm